nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 Or `type_hash`, a Blake2b hash of a Type Script which is used as an identifier for the Script when referenced by a Cell.

-The two entities in the data structure of CKB’s cell are `lock` and `type`.
-Type scripts can capture any validation logic needed in the cell transformation.
+The two entities in the data structure of CKB’s Cell are `lock` and `type`.
+Type scripts can capture any validation logic needed in the Offtransformation.

 Type scripts can implement economic constructs as well.
 NervosDAO is completely implemented as a type script with minimal support from the consensus layer.